finlayslorach/finlayslorach.github.io/_posts/2022-11-07-natural_product_biosynthesis_pks_part1.md

 A minimal PKS module requires three essential enzymes arranged linearly; ketosynthase (KS) acyltransferase (AT) and ACP domains, with each module elongating the compounds chain further.
 The inputs into this assembly line are secondary metabolites from metabolic processes e.g. acetyl-coA and malonyl-coA are derived from the acetate pathway in lipid metabolism.
 A starter unit is loaded onto the loading module (module 0) and the extender unit is loaded onto the next module (module 1).
 These two units are then joined together and subsequently released from the PKS.
 This repetitive process forms long B-ketothioester chains (given the nomenclature beta because the keto group of the precursor is at the 2nd carbon from the carboxyl group).

 Before one of the starter units can be loaded, the assembly line must be primed.
 It is also important to note that the following is the minimum number of domains required for a PKS (Fig.6).
-A PKS may have additional domains performing a variety of functionalisations.
-Methyltransferases, involved in the transfer of methyl groups, and ketoreductase, involved in the reduction of a ketone to an alcohol, are a couple of examples.
+PKSs frequently contain additional domains e.g. methyltransferases and ketoreductases (ketone --> alcohol) in order to functionalise a compound further.

 The below steps describe Fig.6: